hipe/tmx/basic/doc/issues/052-proc-as-unbound.md

     exclude this parameter.

-  • your proc when invoked will then be passed *some* object that can be used to access for e.g your application's kernel.
+  • your proc when invoked will then be passed *some* object that can be used to access for e.g your application's kernel (probably the proc-as-bound proxy).

 because this is still :+#experimental, details may change; but the spirit of this mechanic will likely endure.